NetickNetworking/NetickDocumentation/articles/replay.md

 # Full Game Replay
-## File Backend
+## File Replay Backend

-The replay system in Netick allows for recording the *entire networked state* of a game — including all network objects, RPCs, and scene state — directly on the server.
+The replay system in Netick allows for recording the *entire networked state* of a game (including all network objects, RPCs, and scene state) directly on the server.
 This data can later be used to replay the full game exactly as it happened.

 Unlike replay systems in games such as Counter-Strike, which store raw network packets and must process every packet sequentially to reach a target frame (making seeking very slow), Netick records snapshots of the full game state.
 This approach is conceptually similar to video compression formats, allowing for instant seeking without needing to apply all previous data.

 ### Use Cases

-* Player improvement: Let players review full matches to understand mistakes or study top players.
+* Player improvement: Let players review full matches to learn from mistakes or study better players.
 * Cheat review: Let admins investigate potential cheating (e.g., wallhacks, aimbots) by replaying suspicious matches.
 * Debugging: Simulate late-joins or extended packet loss by skipping through the replay timeline.

 ### Overview

-Netick’s replay system is **entirely server-side** — only the server records gameplay data.
+Recording in Netick’s replay system is **entirely server-side**.
 To replay a recording, Netick must be started in a special mode called **Replay Client**.

 A Replay Client behaves like a normal client, with a few key differences: